MajorCooke/Doom4Doom/Docs/Readme.txt

 Graphics                : Yes
 Dehacked/BEX Patch      : No
 Demos                   : No
-Other                   : A plethora of ZDoom specific lumps Other files required    : None other than a recent GZDoom devbuild
+Other                   : A plethora of (G)ZDoom specific lumps Other files required    : None other than a recent GZDoom devbuild